 Innovative Ideas in Test and Evaluation

-The testing and evaluation process for any re equipment is always quite thorough.
+The testing and evaluation process for any equipment is always quite thorough.
 However, when it comes to a tool as complex as a thermal imager, the Test & Evaluation (T&E) plan should be exceptionally well planned.
 Departments or committees typically develop a written testing plan that includes evaluations focused on the following:

 - Image quality

-- Durability in heat, cold, and water • Ease of use
+- Durability in heat, cold, and water

-- Performance in live burn
+- Performance in a live burn

 In addition to these testing areas, some departments are bringing innovative ideas to their T&E practices for thermal imagers.
 Check out some of the ideas below.